danbsi/github4standards/README.md

 - we are not experts in github and the methods associated with using it, we need to find a champion to drive it
 - this is an quick experiement
 - if the trial doesn't work, we have learnt about the tool
+- this project is not a secret and we should share what we are doing - without inflating it

 ## next steps
 - identify someone to drive the project that knows github